radiantlogic-v8/documentation-new/documentation/configuration/synchronization/transformations.md

 **Approval Audit Log**
 The actions taken by approvers is logged.
 Logging is enabled by default and the log file is: `<RLI_HOME>/logs/approvals_audit.log`

+### Configuring Identity linkage

+Identity linkage is used to match the target identity to the source identity.
+The attribute that is used in the identity linkage must uniquely identify the account in both the source and target.
+To configure the identity linkage:

+1. For a selected rule, choose the **BASIC INFORMATION** tab.
+1. Select the **Edit** button next to Identity Linkage.
+1. The target attribute used for the identity linkage is configured in the Target Object RDN property of the [Advanced options](../advanced-options.md#target-object-rdn) for the Rule Set.
+You cannot change the target attribute on the identity linkage configuration page.
+1. In the **Type** drop-down list, choose **Constant**, **Source Attribute**, or **Function** to indicate how you want the target attribute populated.
+The **Constant** option allows you to enter a static value.
+The **Source Attribute** option lets you select a source attribute to base the target attribute value on.
+The [Function](../transformation/attribute-mappings.md#standard-functions-available) option lets you compute the target attribute value based on a function.
+1. Select **OK**.

 ### Configuring Advanced Options